Saturday, May 30, 2009

 In front of a large crowd at the SM Megamall and tens of millions watching on live national and international TV, Pulpul proved that he belongs among pool’s elite.
 He ran roughshod over Taiwanese Lu Hui-Chan, 9-1, in a performance that left many in awe.
 He attacked the 10-ball rack with a highly effective break and nearly flawless pocketing and position play.

+The Filipino jumped the gun early on his rival, taking a commanding 7-0 lead.
 Although Lu managed to break into the scoring column, he couldn’t make a run.
 Once Pulpul returned to the table, he raced farther ahead again, wrapping up the match on the 10th rack.

 “My break was good and effective,” said Pulpul in Filipino.
 “And I was more relaxed than my opponent.
 He looked a little flustered because he was playing on TV.”